RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 # Summary

-When making Physics videos for youtube in Portuguese, I suggest the following:
+When making Physics videos for youtube in Brazilian Portuguese, I suggest the following:

 - **Focus on videos where the time duration stays in the interval of 8 to 20 minutes.**